vitogit/sorter/readme.md

   - buy 2 bags

 #### Sync your info with Google Drive.
  Click the save button and it will create a new document in your google drive called: sorter_notes.
-IT will be loaded automatically when the app start.
+It will be loaded automatically when the app start.
  It uses my library gSyncDrive for sync with Google Drive Api v3 https://github.com/vitogit/gDriveSync.js